Skip to content

 Standard gen3 rectangular dish challenges

-The high level problems with Starlink gen3 rectangular dishes right now are:
+The high level problems with Starlink gen3 rectangular dishes include:

 Flat high-performance in-motion dish challenges